Board and Leadership

 Chris is the Managing Partner of the Boston office of McGladrey LLP, a national CPA firm, where he is responsible for strategy execution and day to day business matters.
 He is also a member of McGladrey’s Northeast region’s leadership team.
 Chris earned his BS in Accountancy from the University of Massachusetts - Lowell and his MS in both Financial Planning and Taxation from Bentley College.
 Chris is on the board of directors at Old North Foundation, Inc. and an advisory board member to the College of Management at the University of Massachusetts – Lowell.

 Jim has served as Executive Director of TargetCancer since September 2010.
-Prior to joining TargetCancer, Jim spent over eleven years at Fidelity Investments in Boston, MA, most recently working as a Director in the Legal Product Group.
-While at Fidelity, Jim coordinated the establishment and ongoing operations of a new remote location in Dallas, TX.
+Prior to joining TargetCancer, Jim spent eleven years at Fidelity Investments in Boston, MA, working in the Legal Product Group.
 In May 2012, Jim completed studies at the Institute for Nonprofit Management and Leadership at the Boston University School of Management.
+Most recently, Jim was named a Patient Advocate Fellow for the 2014 DIA Annual Meeting.
 Jim attended Loyola University Maryland, where he received a degree in Writing and Political Science.

 Kristen Palma Poth